CONTACT

 info@heritagedoc.com

-Shortly before his passing, New Yorker magazine editor C.P.
-“Pat” Crow reconnected with his brother, Jay Crow, breaking a decades-long estrangement.
-Jay’s visit to his brother’s home in upstate New York led to a new relationship with his nephew, Pat’s son, writer-director Samuel Crow, and opened the door to a branch of relatives – and their dark histories – Sam never knew about.
+Shortly before his passing, Pat Crow reconnected with his brother Jay, breaking a decades-long estrangement.
+This led to a new relationship with his nephew, writer-director Samuel Crow, and revealed a branch of relatives – and their problematic histories – Sam never knew about.

 Sam’s great-uncle Johnny, one of a generation of Arkansas sharecroppers and railroad workers, spent World War II as a farm manager at the Tule Lake Japanese Segregation Camp – known as the harshest camp for the allegedly least cooperative prisoners.

-But more recently, Sam’s dad paid his way through college picking peas for Green Giant, headed north, and ended up as a non-fiction editor at The New Yorker for 30 years.
+And then things changed.
+Pat Crow paid his way through journalism school picking peas for Green Giant, headed north, and ended up as a non-fiction editor at The New Yorker magazine, famously urban and liberal, for 30 years.

-How does this happen, and why?
-What does it mean to confront this kind of a legacy?
-And what does it say about both cultural and physical emigration throughout American history?
+How do these changes happen, and why?
+What does it mean for Sam to confront this kind of family legacy?
+And how do these social and political concerns persist in the current era?

-Born from a desire to confront his family’s past, Heritage seeks to interrogate the buried stories that many would rather leave untouched.
-Through interviews with David Remnick, editor-in-chief of The New Yorker magazine, Edward L. Ayers, a National Humanities Medal-winning author, Japanese-American internment prisoners and relatives, scholars, writers, and many more, Samuel Crow probes the heart of American white supremacy, examining the best and the worst of the North, the South, and the cross-cultural currents that flow between them.
+Born from a desire to confront his family’s past, ‘Heritage’ seeks to interrogate the buried stories that many would rather leave untouched.
+Through interviews with David Remnick, editor-in-chief of The New Yorker, National Humanities Medalist Edward L. Ayers,, Japanese-American internees and relatives, scholars, writers, and many more, Samuel Crow probes the heart of American white supremacy from a highly personal point of view.